Nations League: England beats Iceland 1-0 after dramatic end

 Aside from a seventh-minute goal from Harry Kane that was incorrectly ruled out for offside — VAR was not being used at the game — England didn’t really come close to scoring until Sterling had a shot blocked by the arm of Sverrir Ingi Ingason, who was handed a second yellow card and sent off.

-That evened up the team numbers, with Kyle Walker having been sent off in the 70th minute for a second yellow card.
-The Manchester City right back became the first England player to be red-carded in a competitive fixture in eight years.
+That evened up the team numbers, with Kyle Walker having been sent off in the 70th minute for a second yellow card after diving into a recovery tackle.

 Sterling scored from the spot, only for Joe Gomez to give away a foul in England’s area after grappling for a high ball into the area straight after the restart.